loicbausor/face-recognition-and-embedding/README.md

 ## How to use this repo
 1) **Clone the repo** :
 `git clone `
-2) Download the data and the pretrained architectures
-    - Put  the data in the  data folder
+2) Download the data with this [link](https://drive.google.com/drive/folders/13ySIhIpwhYiprQblIZNIuUms9-mD3LoH?usp=sharing) -Copy the data folder in the root of this repo
-    - Put the models in the model folder
 3) Run the notebook you want (as the two are independant)

 ## Useful definitions of face recognitions problems
 **Face verification :**
-A face verification problem consist in checking if two input images are the same person or not
+A face verification problem consist in checking if two input images are the same person or not.

 **Face recognition :**
 A face recognition problem consist in checking if the input image corresponds to one of the person in database.
 It can be done, for example, running multiple face verifications between the input image and the entire dataset.
-This method can be assimilated to _one shot learning_
+This method can be assimilated to _one shot learning_ .

 **Open set problem :**
 Open-set classification is a problem of handling unknown classes that are not contained in the training dataset, whereas traditional classifiers assume that only known classes appear in the test environment.